-The Karabakh region is one of the most ancient cradles of civilisation not only within Azerbaijan but the greater Caucasus region.
-Owing to its temperate climate, rich flora, and fauna there are claims that the region was amongst the first where civil society developed.
+The ancient history of Karabakh, nestled within the cradle of the South Caucasus, is a captivating journey through the mists of time.
+Owing to its temperate climate, rich flora and diverse fauna, there are claims that the region was amongst the first where civil society developed.
 Excavations at the Azikh cave, situated near present day Fuzuli, have revealed ancient traces of human contact through the discovery of fragments of a woman’s skull who lived approximately 350, 000 – 400,000 years ago.

 The first dominant political power in this region was Albania, a state which emerged between the 3rd and 4th Century BC around the Caucasian Albanian peoples who are indegenous to Karabakh and inhabited what is now northern Azerbaijan.
 This Albanian state ruled the Southern Caucasus region for nearly 1000 years, withstanding ongoing aggression from neighbouring Armenian tribes and invasion attempts by the Roman Empire.
 The Albanian state continued until the 5th Century AD when it was taken over by Persian influences and split up into Persian satrapies.